CCMamba: Topologically-Informed Selective State-Space Networks on Combinatorial Complexes for Higher-Order Graph Learning: Preliminaries

 \subsection{State Space Models}

 Although attention mechanism effectively captures graph neighborhood dependencies, its quadratic computational complexity imposes computational and memory bottlenecks on CCs.
-Recently, the state-space models~\cite{daotransformers,yuan2025dg,nishikawastate} have emerged as an alternative to address the transformer's high computation while maintaining the ability to model long sequences.
+Recently, the state-space models~\cite{daotransformers,lahoti2026mamba} have emerged as an alternative to address the transformer's high computation while maintaining the ability to model long sequences .
+State space models (SSM) are linear time-invariant systems, which maps the sequence $x(t)\in R^{L}$ to the embeddings $y(t)\in R^L$.
+SSM employs a latent state $h(t)\in R^{N\times L}$, parameter matrices $A\in R^{N\times N}$ and $B\in R^{N\times 1}, C\in R^{1\times N}$, defined as